theme-sticky-logo-alt

 How Prices Vary by Location

-• Rates in the large metro regions in the United States are more likely to be higher compared to smaller cities or suburbs.
+• Rates in large metro regions in the United States are more likely to remain higher than in smaller cities or suburbs.

-• There are store-to-store variations as local prices are influenced by local ingredients and size of the store.
+• There are store-to-store variations as local prices remain influenced by local ingredients and size of the store.

 • Ready-made food (e.g. through Too Good To Go bags) can save a lot of money on a per-meal basis – as low as less than $10 per meal (and multiple servings).